The iUniversity

 Around 1803, Beethoven said to Wenzel Krumpholz: “I am not satisfied with the works I have written so far.
 From now on I am taking a new path”

 When Beethoven composed his third symphony, the Eroica, he created one of the greatest turning points in the history of music.
-Up to the time of this great work, Beethoven’s work was stylistically in the vein of the music of the time, a style led by Mozart and Hadyn, among others.
-In 1804, when the Eroica was first private performed, Beethoven issued in a new era of music: The Romantic Era.
-Never before had music such as this ever been played.
-It was filled with joy, rapture, sadness, emotions never before expressed in music.
-This was a clear voice of greatness beginning to speak.
+Up to the time of this great work, Beethoven’s music was stylistically in the vein of the music of the time, a style led by Mozart and Hadyn among others.
+In 1804, when the Eroica was first performed, Beethoven issued in a new era of music: The Romantic Era.
+Never had music such as this been composed.
+It was filled with joy, rapture, sadness, and emotions never so fully expressed in music.
+This was a clear voice of greatness beginning to speak a new language.

 Beethoven’s New Music (1803)

-There is no dispute, Beethoven is one of the very greatest composers who ever lived.
-His music is among the most important music ever written, and it will continue to thrive as a vital organ in the culture of Planet Earth.
+There is no dispute, Beethoven is one of the very greatest composers, and his music is among the most important music ever written.
+It will continue to thrive as a vital organ in the culture of Planet Earth.

 Beethoven, born in Bonn, Germany, was the second-oldest child of the court musician and tenor singer Johann van Beethoven who drilled him on the piano to help him become a child prodigy.
 Ludwig first performed publicly when he was eight years old.
 At age 11, he began study with organist and court musician Christian Gottlob Neefe.